david-ac1/Sans-Capote/README.md

 ---

-## ⚡ Quick Summary (For Busy Judges)
+## ⚡ Quick Summary

-**The Problem**: 37.7M people live with HIV globally, yet 80% lack access to preventive services.
+**The Problem**: Over 37.7M people live with HIV globally, yet 80% lack access to preventive services.
 In Sub-Saharan Africa, stigma and misinformation prevent young people from seeking sexual health information, leading to preventable infections and delayed treatment.

 **Our Solution**: Sans-Capote is a voice-first, anonymous AI companion that provides stigma-free sexual health guidance.
 Users speak their questions, receive immediate AI responses via natural voice (ElevenLabs), discover judgment-free clinics on an interactive map, and can SMS service details to their phone—all without creating an account.